chicio/chicio.github.io/_posts/2021-01-27-kotlin-junit5-mockk.md

 #### Implementation

 Let's start from the installation.
-For this kata I used [maven](https://maven.apache.org "maven") to manage my dependecies.
+For this kata I used [maven](https://maven.apache.org "maven") to manage my dependencies.
 To install JUnit 5 I used the JUnit 5 [Bill of materials](https://www.baeldung.com/spring-maven-bom "maven bom"), usually abbreviated to BOM.
 If you don't know what a BOM is, you can find the definition below (keep in mind that BOM is a general concept that you can find also in other build systems e.g. Gradle).

 > BOM is a special kind of POM that is used to control the versions of a project’s dependencies and provide a central place to define and update those versions.
 BOM provides the flexibility to add a dependency to our module without worrying about the version that we should depend on.